TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 Look up Python's official documentation for `print`.

 Do not try to understand the whole page today.
-Your task is only to notice three things:
+Just notice three things:

 - `print` is a built-in function
 - official documentation can look dense at first